bensternthal/lumbergh/README.md

    $ cp settings/local.py-dist settings/local.py
    ```

-   The file is commented to explain what each setting does and how to customize
+   The file is commented to explain what each setting does and which can not be
-   them.
+   left blank.

-   If you wish to have jobs appear locally make sure JOBVITE_URI is set.
+   Make sure to update the DB information, HMAC_KEYS and SECRET_KEY values.

 6. Initialize your database structure: